SharePoint/sp-dev-docs/docs/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online.md

 - **Unsupported use cases**

-    Unsupported use of SharePoint OnliMne may experience throttling.
+    Unsupported use of SharePoint Online may experience throttling.
 Using SharePoint and OneDrive as an intermediary service between Microsoft 365 and another repository is an example of an unsupported use case.

 - **Creating multiple AppIDs for the same application**